 If the first thing the doctor does with the IBD patient is suggest a host of herbal or other nutrient supplements, the patient would be well advised to seek out a different practitioner who is oriented toward looking for etiological factors. … We do not acquire IBD due to a lack of any specific herbal or food supplement, and we are therefore not going to get well from such either.

 Patients with inflammatory bowel disease commonly develop other health issues due to the systemic effect bowel inflammation has on the rest of the body.

 The following list includes some of the many problems associated with IBD in patients:

 Low back pain

 Many of these issues likely arise due to the increase in gut permeability that occurs with IBD.
 Tragically, many of the common prescription drugs used as anti-inflammatories actually increase gut permeability and thus worsen the patient’s long-term condition.
-This lays the groundwork for allergic and rheumatological diseases particularly.
+This lays the groundwork for Allergic and Rheumatological Diseases particularly.
 Patients with arthritic problems are often observed to have GI (gastrointestinal) problems.
-The link between IBD and rheumatoid diseases is believed by many to be altered gut permeability.
+The link between IBD and Rheumatoid Diseases is believed by many to be altered gut permeability.
 This must be addressed by seeking out specific causal factors in each patient and restoring good overall gastrointestinal and immune health.
 Below is a case study from our clinic illustrating the connection between Inflammatory Bowel Disease and Rheumatological Disease.